shaman-apprentice/old-donkey/whyJSBlog/part-2.md

     - JavaScript and TypeScript are awesome for Unit Tests.
 There are many things which make Unit Testing hard like mocking.
 Of course the first goal should be to improve design, so that writing Unit Tests loses its pain<sup>[5](#References)</sup>.
 But specially in legacy projects this can be a long and exhausting journey.
 In JavaScript's ecosystem it is easy to mock objects and functions.
 Even classes and imports can be mocked easily, what decreases the pain of getting started with tests.
 - As JavaScript is an interpreted language, I don't have to compile or build my program.
 I can execute it and see the results directly.
 But for building complex programs, I often appreciate a build tool at some point.
 JavaScript's ecosystem has many lightweight and blazing fast build tools like [webpack](https://webpack.js.org/).
 Below [xkcd](https://xkcd.com/303/)</sup> is something I experienced while developing Java but is a complete unknown feeling to me, when developing in JavaScript's ecosystem.
 Not having to wait for compile processes helps me to stay focused on the business logic and to develop faster.
 ![compiling](./compiling.png)
-- Client + server -> one team and know how for everything
+- I like to call JavaScript the "new Java", as it runs literally everywhere.
+It runs not only in the browser, but also in desktop apps, on servers, on Androids, on IPhones, coffee machines and so on.
+When shifting e.g. between frontend and backend development, I don't have to shift my mind between different programming languages.
+I can also easily share common code and types, reducing development and maintenance effort.

 ## Example

 Below is a maximal simplified example of a developed webpage in React and a server in Node.js.
 The webpage and the server have a bug each, which are already caught by two failing tests.
-I can fix the source code and see immediately afterwards that the tests pass 😍.
-The software also gets build immediately, so that I can show the result to the customer without any delay 😍.
+I can fix the code and see immediately afterwards that the tests pass 😍 The software also gets build immediately, so that I can show the result to the customer without any delay 😍 For those who don't know it yet.
+The idea for the tests of "_Two plus two is four.
+Minus one that's three, quick maths_", is taken from the lyric's of the rap song [Man's not hot](https://www.youtube.com/watch?v=k3jlviX88iw) 😂

 ![example](./example.gif)